 - a fine tube that is put into a vein in your arm and goes up into a vein in your chest (PICC line).

-Pertuzumab is usually given first over about 60 minutes (one hour).
-Some people react to the first dose of pertuzumab.
-The nurse will monitor you during the drip and for about 60 minutes afterwards.
-If you have no problems, you can have further doses over 30 to 60 minutes.
+You will usually have pertuzumab first given over about 1 hour.
+Some people may react to it the first time they have it.
+The nurse will monitor you while you have it and for about 1 hour afterwards.
+If there are no problems, you can usually have further doses over a shorter time.

 Your course of treatment